 - From Jasper, head north on Yellowhead Highway and follow signs for Miette Hot Springs

-Jasper National Park has plenty of backcountry trails which usually take several days to complete.
-The most popular by far is the Skyline Trail, as the backcountry campgrounds being all booked months in advance confirm.
+Jasper National Park has plenty of backcountry trails that usually take several days.
+The Skyline Trail is the most popular, as the backcountry campgrounds are all booked months in advance.
 You cross three mountain passes and hike above the treeline most of the time.
 The ideal time for this 44,5 km long trek is 2-3 days for most.

 - Recommended direction from Parks Canada is starting at Maligne Lake and finishing at Maligne Canyon

-Get away from the crowds and visit Snake Indian Falls.
-Unlike some of the attractions which you can easily visit by car, you have to work for this one.
+Avoid the crowds and visit Snake Indian Falls, another hidden gem in Jasper.
+Unlike some attractions you can easily visit by car, you must work for this one.
 It’s truly off the beaten path.
 The trail is 27 km one-way and worth the effort.
-All the info, timed dirt road access details, and more are covered in our post Biking to Snake Indian Falls.
+All the info, timed dirt road access details, and more are covered in our post, Biking to Snake Indian Falls.

 - North of Jasper, take Yellowhead Highway and then Snaring Road (more info is in the post linked above)